munjeni/pic_12F675_projects/projects/pwm_fan/README.md

 Overview
 --------------------------------------------
-* Name: pwm_fan (PWM fan controler)
+* Name: PWM FAN (PWM fan controler)
-* Description: A program to read an LM35 value via a analog input and then set an FAN speed proportionaly with PWM increase,  with a PIC12F675.
+* Description: A program to read an LM35 via analog input and then set an FAN speed proportionaly by PWM increase, with a PIC12F675.
 * Author: munjeni.

 Table of contents